SOSML/SOSML/README.md

 ### Testing Your Changes

-SOSML comes with an extensive set of tests which can be run via:
+SOSML comes with an extensive set of tests which can be run via
 ```bash
 npm test
 ```